teja-goud-kandula/learning-dbt/README.md

 dbt run-operation grant_select -- here grant_select is the macro name
 ```

 If any packages are removed from the packages.yml then the code related to those packages will still stay in the dbt_packages folder.
-To get rid of these delete packages run the command :
+To get rid of these deleted packages run the command :
 ```
 dbt clean
 ```